Volkswagen Passat (B5): Design

 The new Passat's raked windscreen and smooth underpinnings helped give the sedan a 0.27 coefficient of drag.
-The B5 Passat included higher-quality interior trim and the availability of luxury options to differentiate it in the marketplace.
+The B5 Passat included higher-quality interior trim and the availability of luxury options to differentiate it in the marketplace, beginning a general push upmarket for Volkswagen across its entire model range which would be continued with the Golf Mk4 the following year.

 The car featured fully independent four-link front suspension; and a semi-independent torsion beam for front-wheel-drive models or a fully independent suspension on the 4motion 4WD models.
 The 4WD version was introduced in 1997 as an option for the 1.8, 2.8 V6, 1.9 TDI, and 2.5 V6 TDI engines, using a second-generation Torsen T-2 based 4WD system to minimise loss of traction.
 The 1.8 L petrol engine in the Passat and Audi A4 has a lower oil capacity than transverse applications of the same engine (4.6 USqt in transverse, 4.3 USqt longitudinal).
 Three transmission options were available: a 5-speed manual, a 6-speed manual (codename 01E), and a 5-speed automatic transmission with tiptronic.
 There was also a 4-speed automatic transmission, available only in 66kW and 81kW 1.9 L TDI, as well as some gasoline models.

 The B5 generation does not have individual fog lights.
 They are built into the headlight itself.
 There is a model with two front and two rear fog lights (from 1998), and there is a model without front fog lights, but has rear fog lights.
 The facelifted model included individual fog lights.